TruSat/trusat-learn/docs/proof-of-sat.md

 In addition to a geographic diversity of observations ability to improve the accuracy of an orbit prediction, when taking into account potential Attack Vectors (described later in this document) on the PofSat engine, we can also benefit from any knowledge of “National Diversity” or more generically, allegiance to a particular faction.

 Theoretically, if all the observers in Amsterdam were to conspire to make predictions which benefited themselves, and increased their rank or perpetuate a version of the catalog for their own objectives, we would be motivated to incorporate and provide weight to observations which were linked to allegiance to Amsterdam, or were distinct from it.
-While to first order, it may seem sufficient to apply this weighting based on these users’ geographic coordinates, their ability to acquire observations in remote locales (say, through telescope-for-rent services such as iTelescope, Slooh, or Lightbuckets27) could easily evade this weighting.
+While to first order, it may seem sufficient to apply this weighting based on these users’ geographic coordinates, their ability to acquire observations in remote locales (say, through telescope-for-rent services such as iTelescope, Slooh, or Lightbuckets <small>3</small>) could easily evade this weighting.
 To be able to implement this type of “faction diversity” may require some amount of Know-Your-Customer efforts (KYC) in order to gain third party confidence of the identity and affiliations of an observer, and as a result is scoped for implementation later in the roadmap.

 ### III.A.3.User Rank